divVerent/sitehashpw/README.md

     very secure unless your master password is very long).
 *   Support for two master passwords to allow migrating all sites to a new master password.
 Master passwords are never synced.
-*   Master password can be stored in the local browser, or asked once per session.
+*   Master password can be stored in the local browser, or asked every time.
 *   Storage and sync of per-site parameters, including site-specific password length, generation and hash function.
 *   Password generation is simple to describe - UNIX commands can be shown to